 • An <contact:cc> element with new country code.

-• Voluntary <contact:voice> element with new primary phone number of the User.
+• An <contact:voice> element with the User’s new primary phone number.

 • Voluntary <contact:fax> element with new fax number of the User.